sarath-menon/Duckietown-Project-Notes.jl/index.md

 * [StaticCompiler](https://github.com/tshort/StaticCompiler.jl) compiles a Julia model to WebAssembly.
 This uses [GPUCompiler](https://github.com/JuliaGPU/GPUCompiler.jl) which does most of the work.
 [StaticTools](https://github.com/brenhinkeller/StaticTools.jl) helps with this static compilation.

+## Dynamical System
+* Effect of the actions do not appear immediately - the behaviour evolves with time
+* Eg. To go from 30 km/hr to 60 km/hr in a car we press the accelerator pedal.
+We know the card doesn't reach 60 km/hr immedately, it takes a few seconds to accelerate to that velocity.

+# Mathematical models

+* Mathematical Representation of a physical, biological or information system.
+In this class, we focus on dynamical systems (mostly in state-space form)
+* "All models are wrong, but some are useful".
+Often, a model is an approximation of the real system.
+The real system might be too complicated to model perfectly.
+For eg. aerodynamic interactions between the rotor blades of a quadcopter, friction between the tire and ground for a physical robot etc.
+* The required modelling accuracy depends on the application at hand.
+Eg. aerodynamic drag can be neglected for low-speed control design for quadcopters
+* Analysis and design must performed keeping in mind the limitations of the model

+## Why models ?

+* Simulation
+* Controller design
+* Verfication and Validaton
+* Diagnostics, predictive maintenance

 \end{section}